zouppen/aoc-2024/log.md

 code including comments and the runtime is less than a second.

-I ended up to write generator for a graph and then count possible routes from the end point of the graph back to the start eleement and summing all the routes together, avoiding the branching which would've otherwise occured and made it impossible to obtain the answer in a lifetime of an average human life.
+I ended up to write generator for a graph and then count possible routes from the end point of the graph back to the start element and summing all the routes together, avoiding the branching which would've otherwise occurred and made it impossible to obtain the answer in a lifetime of an average human life.

 View my code: [Day19.hs](src/Day19.hs)